ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 Remember the name `UI_Paused`.
 We will need to create a room with this name a bit later.

-`ct.pixiApp.ticker.speed` is the multiplayer that affects how ct.delta is calculated.
+`ct.pixiApp.ticker.speed` is the multiplier that affects how `ct.delta` is calculated.
 When it is set to 0, it will effectively pause the game as everyone's `ct.delta` will turn to 0.
 Our cat and timers are dependant on `ct.delta`.

 Open the room `UI_InGame` and place the created template at the top right corner.